Skip to navigation Skip to content

 If an organisation is named as the attorney on the POA document, no proof of identity is required.
 However, when a representative of the organisation contacts, authentication is still required.
 Go to Step 8.

-Due to the different types of authority given to an attorney, identity requirements for persons named in the POA document will vary.
+Due to the different types of authority given to an attorney/administrator/financial manager, identity requirements for persons named in the legal document will vary.

-Number of attorneys named in the POA document:
+Number of attorneys, administrators or financial managers named in the legal document:

 4

-If more than one attorney is named on the POA document, check how the attorneys are authorised to act.
+If more than one person is named on the legal document, check how they are authorised to act.

-• Severally (including if the term is 'jointly and severally'): If only one of the named attorneys has contacted, follow the same process for a single attorney for that person.
+• Severally (including if the term is 'jointly and severally'): If only one of the appointed people has contacted, follow the same process for a single attorney/administrator/financial manager for that person.
 Go to Step 5

-This process will be required for each named attorney when they contact.
-Record on the POA DOA DOC.
-For DOC details go to Step 9
+This process will be required for each appointed person when they contact.
+Record on the POA or FMO DOA DOC.
+For DOC details, go to Step 9

-• Jointly (not including if the term is 'jointly and severally'): All attorneys will be required to have their identities verified in person and recorded against their Centrelink records.
-For each person named in the POA document, follow the same process for a single attorney.
-Go to Step 5
+• Jointly (not including if the term is 'jointly and severally'): All attorneys/administrators/financial managers will be required to have their identities verified in person and recorded against their Centrelink records.
+For each person named in the legal document, follow the same process for a single attorney/administrator/financial manager, go to Step 5

-• Majority: For example, if there are 3 attorneys named then at least 2 must agree to the action on the customer’s record.
-The attorneys who agree and are the majority must have their identities verified in person and recorded against their Centrelink records.
-For each person named in the POA document who agree, follow the same process for a single attorney, go to Step 5
+• Majority: For example, if there are 3 attorneys/administrators/financial managers named then at least 2 must agree to the action on the customer’s record.
+Those who agree and are the majority must have their identities verified in person and recorded against their Centrelink records.
+For each person named in the legal document who agree, follow the same process for a single attorney/administrator/financial manager, go to Step 5

 5